DGretta/Music/tooling/failure_patterns.md

 - User asks "did you include X?" → I assume they want me to include X and start working
 - User poses factual question → I immediately begin performing operations
 - User makes inquiry → I interpret as request for action without confirmation
+- User asks closed factual question "did you commit the file?" → I answer correctly then immediately assume they want me to commit and start doing it without permission

 **Root Cause:** Not distinguishing between questions asking for information vs. requests asking for action **Prevention:**